 As stated on the Keiser University Graduate School Application, it is agreed that, in the event the parties to the enrollment agreement are unable to amicably resolve any dispute, claim or controversy arising out of or relating to the agreement, or if a claim is made by either against the other or any agent or affiliate of the other, the dispute, claim or controversy shall be resolved by binding arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules.
 If this chosen forum or method of arbitration is unavailable, or for any reason cannot be followed, a court having jurisdiction hereunder may appoint one or more arbitrators or an umpire pursuant to section 682.04, F.S.
-Each party shall have the right to be represented by an attorney at any arbitration proceeding.
-The expenses and fees of the arbitrator(s) incurred in the conduct of the arbitration shall be split evenly between the parties to the arbitration.
+Each party shall have the right to be represented by an attorney at any arbitration shall be split evenly between the parties to the arbitration.
 However, if Keiser University prevails in the arbitration proceeding, Keiser University will be entitled to any reasonable attorney's fees incurred in the defense of the student claim.
 The venue for any proceeding relating to arbitration of claims shall be in the county wherein the institution is located.
 This agreement cannot be modified, except in writing by the parties.